akamming/esp_domoticz_opentherm_handler/README.md

 - A Boiler setpoint device: Set the temperature to which you want the heating/cooling system to heat or cool
 - A HotWater Setpoint device: (if supported by your boiler): The to be temperature of the hot water reserve in your heating/cooling system
 - Several sensors containing the state of the heating/cooling system
 NOTE: The command should be repeated every 10 seconds, otherwise the Boiler will switch off heating/cooling automatically

+### Thermostat mode
+Additional 3 more devices:
+- a Climate setpoint Device (when you want to use the firmware in thermostat mode)
+- a Holiday Mode  switch: Prevents heating when in themostat mode (only frostprotection)
+- a Weather Dependent Mde switch: When in thermostat mode decides wheter to use the PID regulator or the Weather Dependent mode, where the boiler setpoint is derived from the outside temperature

 ## Installation
 Installation is simple, but for newbies i esp8266 here's the detailed explanation: